History of the Jews in Morocco: Moroccan independence

-Operation Yachin
+Operation Mural and Operation Yachin

+In the summer of 1961, David Littman organized the clandestine migration of 530 Moroccan children to Israel with the help of the Œuvre de secours aux enfants (OSE) in Operation Mural, an operation led by the Mossad.

 In 1961, with the coronation of Hassan II, the government relaxed the laws on emigration to Israel and even facilitated it.
-Operation Yachin was a clandestine agreement with Israeli authorities and the American Hebrew Immigrant Aid Society that entailed a payment to Morocco for each Jew that left the country for Israel.
+From 1961 to 1964, almost 90,000 Moroccan Jews were migrated to Israel in Operation Yachin, an Israeli-led initiative in which the Hebrew Immigrant Aid Society paid King Hassan II a sum per capita for each Moroccan Jew who migrated to Israel.
 Over the next three years, more than 80,000 Moroccan Jews emigrated to Israel.
 By 1967, only 60,000 Jews remained in Morocco.

 The Six-Day War in 1967 led to increased Arab-Jewish tensions worldwide including in Morocco.
 By 1971, its Jewish population was down to 35,000; however, most of this new wave of emigration went to Europe and North America rather than Israel.
 France for a time was a destination particularly for Moroccan Jews with European educations, who had economic opportunities there; one study of Moroccan Jewish brothers, one of whom settled in France and the other in Israel, showed that 28 percent of the brothers who settled in France became managers, businessmen or professionals (compared to 13 percent of their Israeli brothers) and only 4 percent unskilled workers (compared to over a third of their Israeli brothers).
 Moroccan Jews in Israel, far more numerous, enjoyed less upward mobility: 51 percent were blue-collar in 1961 and 54 percent as late as 1981.